code-wizard91/Ansible-terraform-template/README.md

 - Go into the ansible folder and populate the inventory file with your host ip's, Ansible will use this to run its plays, make sure you  have access to the remote machines setup using public key authentication, if you created the machines using the terraform tutorial above this will already be setup for you.

 - Once the inventory file has been populated open up the playbook.yml file and remove the "#"s to run the specific roles, the roles are referenced by ansible when you run the command below and can be found here "  /ansible-template/roles  "
-- Also rename the host  "myvm" inside the playbook.yml file so that it matches your inventory file.
+- Also rename the host  "myvm" inside the playbook.yml file so that it matches your inventory file host name

 - RUN: "  ansible-playbook -i inventory playbook.yml   " on your command line